SteveC-SoC/JavaScript30/README.md

 - if statements refactored into ternary
 - exercise 6 commented out as it affects the other exercises
 - no CSS
 - JS file added - not really needed, but i said I would in the Amendment ✔

+DEFINITIONS

+- Filter - The filter() method creates an array filled with all array elements that pass a test (provided as a function).
+- Map - The map() method calls the provided function once for each element in an array, in order.
+Turn squares into circles
+- Sort - The sort order can be either alphabetic or numeric, and either ascending (up) or descending (down).
+- Reduce - The reduce() method reduces the array to a single value.

 05 - Flex Panel Gallery